rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-Last but not least, don't forget to add the loader to your subscriptions too, in case you make use of them over there:
+Remember to add the loader to your subscriptions, in case you use them there:

 {{< highlight javascript "hl_lines=11 12 13" >}}
 ...